arives/rr2/README.md

 Usage: calculating R2s for regression models
 ============================================

-First, let's simulate data that will be used to fit various regression models
+First, let's simulate data that will be used to fit various models

 ``` r
 # data